There are many reasons why businesses choose to invest in marketing automation.

 Design a workflow for each customer segment and deliver it relentlessly and automatically using a marketing automation system.
 With your imagination and the right technology, you could generate a lot of love.
 Go further than the traditional sales funnel thinking and think about routinely creating raving fans.

 6. Make Marketing More Accountable

 Marketing budgets can seem to disappear into a black hole.
 Returns can often be difficult to quantify.

 With marketing automation systems in place it’s possible to see what engagement is being created at every stage of the process.
 You can see your return coming a long way off and what was previously difficult to measure becomes a routine dashboard.

 What is the effect of each blog post, social media post, email or download?
 Is there an ROI?
 What is it?

 Over time, measuring the effect of every element of each campaign means that you can see what works and what doesn’t.
 This makes it easier to invest more when things are working brilliantly and easier to ask the right questions if they aren’t working so well.
 This means that lessons learned make each new campaign even more effective.

 7. Improving Marketing Return On Investment (ROI)

-The discipline of planning, reporting and learning about marketing results in a structured way brings science to bear on what was once thought to be a purely creative space.
+The discipline of planning, reporting and learning about marketing brings science to bear on what was once thought to be a purely creative space.
 Numbers don’t lie.